In the pursuit of our mission and vision we hold to the following core values:

 - The triune God, Father, Son, and Holy Spirit, is worthy of the worship of all people in all places of his dominion, and this fact must be the fundamental motive for every human activity.

 - Scripture, as the “very Word of God written,” is absolutely authoritative and without error.
+The Bible-centered curriculum is developed on the basis of our motto, “the whole counsel of God.”

 - A learned ministry set in the lifestyle of humble and “holy affection” for Jesus Christ is essential in today’s church and world and must be modeled by the board, administration, faculty, and students.